 Your Personal Path to Recovery in Alcoholics Anonymous

 All people have a unique, personal experience with AA and other 12 step programs

 .
 'The program' is the experience that a person has by working the 12 steps with a sponsor.
-In the eyes of an Alcoholics Anonymous member, an understanding of the program should be based upon an individual's personal experience rather than another's description.
+In the eyes of an Alcoholics Anonymous member, an understanding of the program should be based upon personal experience rather than that of another alcoholic.
 With that in mind, the following description is one person's understanding of the AA program:

 Alcoholics Anonymous approaches alcoholism

 with the disease model.
 The "Doctor's Opinion" chapter of the big book describes the action of alcohol in an alcoholic as "a manifestation of an allergy".
 The disease is considered a physical allergy to alcohol that makes the alcoholic unable to control, or moderate, their drinking.
 The first step of the program requires the alcoholic to consider their past and admit that they are powerless over alcohol and that their lives had become unmanageable.
 By believing themselves to be powerless over alcohol, a member of AA begins a program of complete abstinence.
 They have admitted that if they take one drink, their drinking will sooner or later will be out of control and their lives will be unmanageable.

 The tendency of the alcoholic to keep drinking, despite the negative consequences, is a symptom of the disease: insanity.
 Insanity is often defined in AA circles as 'repeating the same action, expecting different results.'
 The alcoholic may already be willing to admit their insanity: that when they drink they can't stop and their lives become unmanageable, and that despite this they keep trying to control their drinking.
 These admissions are, in a way, a surrender to the program.
 Their way of doing things has not worked for them, so they will dedicate themselves to following in the footsteps of those who have recovered.